nebari-dev/jhub-apps/README.md

 c.JAppsConfig.apps_auth_type = "oauth" # or none (if you don't want authentication on apps) c.JAppsConfig.python_exec = "python3"
 c = install_jhub_apps(c, UserCreatingSpawner)
+# Either a static list of conda environments to show in the
+# create panel apps form or a callable to fetch conda enviornments
+# dynamically, e.g. from conda-store API
+c.JAppsConfig.conda_envs = []
 ```